-This statement is approved by the boards and made on behalf of Chubb European Group SE, Chubb Services UK Limited, ACE Europe Life SE, Chubb Underwriting Agencies Limited and Chubb Europe Services Ltd (together referred to as ‘Chubb’) and constitutes Chubb’s slavery and human trafficking statement for the financial year ending on 31 December 2017.
+This statement is approved by the boards and made on behalf of Chubb European Group SE, Chubb Services UK Limited and Chubb Capital I Limited (together referred to as ‘Chubb’) and constitutes Chubb’s slavery and human trafficking statement for the financial year ending on 31 December 2020.

 Chubb provides commercial and personal property and casualty insurance, personal accident and supplemental health insurance, reinsurance and life insurance to a diverse group of clients.
 We aim to comply with legal and regulatory requirements everywhere we do business and to embed the values in our Code of Conduct in our activities.
 The Chubb Code of Conduct affirms our commitment to compliance with equal employment opportunity laws and other applicable civil rights, human rights and labour laws.
+The Chubb Group has been an active participant of the UN Global Compact since 6 June 2017 and provides an annual statement of practical actions and a measurement of outcomes with regard to the 10 principles of the UN Global Compact which also seeks to eliminate all forms of forced and compulsory labour and abolition of child labour.
 Chubb expects staff to behave ethically and transparently and to be accountable for their actions.
 Chubb policies, frameworks and actions, which aim to prevent modern slavery and human trafficking in our business and supply lines include:

 Chubb’s Procurement, Risk, Compliance, HR and Legal teams work together to apply these standards to our business.